 Our orthodontic teams also recognize that adults and children have different needs, and require a different level of attention and care.
 We will work with you to ensure that you receive the most appropriate treatments, and that your needs are met with understanding and respect from us.

 To learn more about the benefits of adult braces, call 603.685.4638.
-We provide a complimentary consultation and 3D x-rays ($249 value – absolutely free).
+We provide a complimentary consultation and 3D x-rays (valued at $249).
 We’ll work around your busy schedule to get you in for your Simply Orthodontics Smile Analysis at either our Derry orthodontics office or our Hudson orthodontics office.

 If you experience an urgent orthodontic issue like severe pain or have a painful appliance problem you can’t take care of yourself, please call our office.
 True orthodontic emergencies are very rare, and you can actually resolve most problems at home before your appointment.

 If you have a loose piece, remove it and put it in a plastic bag to be repaired by your orthodontist.
 Soft wax can ease pain if a wire is sticking out and poking you.
 Needle-nosed pliers can help put wires back into place very easily.

 After alleviating your discomfort, please call our New Hampshire orthodontic office so we can repair the problem.
 Leaving damaged parts as is can set back your treatment schedule.